littensy/charm/README.md

 </div>

 **Charm** is an atomic state management library inspired by [Jotai](https://jotai.org) and [Nanostores](https://github.com/nanostores/nanostores).
-Store your immutable state in _atoms_, and write intuitive functions that read, write, and subscribe to state.
+Store your immutable state in atoms, and write intuitive functions that read, write, and subscribe to state.

 ## 🍀 Features